ent/ent/doc/website/blog/2022-03-14-announcing-preview-support-for-tidb.md

  }
  ```
  Note that in line `1` we connect to the TiDB server using a `mysql` dialect.
 This is possible due to the fact that TiDB is [MySQL compatible](https://docs.pingcap.com/tidb/stable/mysql-compatibility), and it does not require any special driver.
- With that said, `Atlas` automatically detects when it is connected to `TiDB` and handles that accordingly.
+ Having said that, there are many differences between TiDB and MySQL, especially around things relevant to schema migrations, such as information schema inspection and migration planning.
+For this reason, `Atlas` automatically detects when it is connected to `TiDB` and handles that accordingly.
  In addition to that, note that in line `7` we used `schema.WithAtlas(true)`, which flags Ent to use `Atlas` as its
  migration engine.